pass-culture/pass-culture-app-native/doc/standards/testStrategy/GeneralGuidelines.md

 use `MyComponent.native.test.tsx` if

 - the logic is shared between web and native
-- it exists a file `MyComponent.native.tsx.`
+- there is a file `MyComponent.native.tsx.`

 use `MyComponent.web.test.tsx` if

-- it exists a file `MyComponent.web.tsx`
+- there is a file `MyComponent.web.tsx`
 - the logic and/or design differs from web to native

   - if you used `Platform.OS === web`, `isWeb`